Kwxnzu644/cybersecurity/shell/README.md

 ## ⚠️ Disclaimer

-This code is for educational purposes only.
-Do not use it in unauthorized environments.
+This code is for educational purposes only.Do not use it in unauthorized environments.